Skip to main content

 info

-You can connect to your instance using the SSH command in the terminal.
-For details of the connection process, please refer to Connect to Linux instance.
+Connect to the instance using the SSH command in a terminal.
+For more detailed steps, refer to Connect to Linux instance.

 Check partition and file system info

-You can use the lsblk and df commands to check the partition to be extended and file system information.
+Use lsblk and df commands to check the partition and file system information for expansion.

 lsblk command (before volume expansion)